Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Raja Ampat

-Situated off the northwest tip of Bird’s Head Peninsula on Papua, the most eastern island of the Indonesian Archipelago, Raja Ampat or ‘The Four Kings’ is an archipelago comprising over 1,500 small islands, cays, and shoals surrounding the four main islands of Waigeo, Batanta, Salawati, and Misool.
+Situated off the northwest tip of Papua’s Bird’s Head Peninsula - the most eastern island of the Indonesian Archipelago - Raja Ampat is an archipelago with over 1,500 small islands, cays, and shoals.
+The four main islands are: Waigeo, Batanta, Salawati, and Misool.
 The name Raja Ampat itself is believed to derive from a legend where a woman found seven eggs, with four of them hatching and going on to become the kings of the four main islands.

 Sorong